Kyriosity/read-write/dev/code_patterns.md

 ### "Patterns-in-themselves"

-Fitting the code to an applealing pattern is like inventing a sentence just for a catchy word.
-This also concerns overuse, for example, when a trivial Create()/New() is done through Builder/Factory.
+Fitting the code to an appealing pattern is like inventing a sentence for a buzzword.
+This also refers to overuse, for example, when _Builder_ covers trivial `Create()`/`New()`.

 ### Pattern as anti-pattern

 Unsuitable context may negate any pattern.
 Example?
-Singleton in Java or C# where injection is a better solution: `void ProvePeriphery(ILog sharedLog);`
+Doubtful _singleton_ in Java or C# where injection is an option: `void ProvePeriphery(ILog sharedLog);`

 ### Naming